mf3129/Canvas-Sketching/README.md

 OR download the zip file

-4. Double click the file "DrawingOnCanvas.xcodeproj"
+4. Double click the file "DrawingOnCanvas.xcodeproj" and accept the terms.
 5. Press two keys simultaneously CMD + R to run the app